The OAM Project

 Three girls holding handwritten education signs

-Education in their own words
+In their own words

 Girl seated in blue doorway